topquark22/electronics/LM317/README.md

 ## Usage

-This Python script is prepopulated with a list of common resistor values, known in the industry as E12.
+The script is prepopulated with a list of common resistor values, known in the industry as E12.
 You may wish to edit the list to include any resistor values that are available to you, but be aware of cost and production feasibility considerations.